oracle/truffleruby/doc/user/svm.md

 dynamic compiler to a single, statically linked native binary executable, that has no dependency on a JVM, and does not link to any JVM libraries.
-The technique is more sophisticated than just appending a JAR as a resource in a copy of the JVM - only parts of the JVM which are needed are included - and there is no Java bytecode - only compiled native machine code and compiler graphs for dynamic compilation.
-And only parts of the JVM and JRE which are needed and included, specialised for how TruffleRuby uses them.
+The technique is more sophisticated than just appending a JAR as a resource in a copy of the JVM - only parts of the JVM which are needed are included and they are specialised for how TruffleRuby uses them.
+There is no Java bytecode - only compiled native machine code and compiler graphs for dynamic compilation.

 Note that a common confusion is that the SVM is an ahead-of-time compiler for the Java code that implements the TruffleRuby interpreter and the Graal